-We’re losing an hour of sleep next weekend, at least for everyone outside Hawaii and Arizona, but that’s nothing compared to the sleep dairy farmers lose over the very idea of Daylight Savings Time.
+We’re losing an hour of sleep soon, at least for everyone outside Hawaii and Arizona.

-Yes, we’ll all set our clocks forward Sunday, March 12–but why?
-Daylight saving time (DST) or “summer time” is the practice of advancing clocks during summer months by one hour so that evening daylight lasts an hour longer, while sacrificing normal sunrise times.
+Yes, we’ll all set our clocks forward Sunday, March 11–but why?
+Daylight Saving Time (DST) or “summer time” is the practice of advancing clocks during summer months by one hour so that evening daylight lasts an hour longer, while sacrificing normal sunrise times.
 We then revert to standard time on the first Sunday in November.

-Nope.
-Back when it was first implemented, the lost hour of morning light meant crop farmers had less morning light for harvesting, and any dairy farmer will tell you that cows are creatures of habit, so it’s not easy for them to adjust to schedule shifts.
+Back when it was first implemented, the lost hour of morning light meant crop farmers had less morning light for harvesting.
+Also, it can be a bit of a headache for dairy farmers.

 Fans of DST claim the ‘extra’ hour of light at the end of the day makes us more productive, helps us get more Vitamin D, and a myriad of other benefits.
 It saves energy, say some, but that’s hard to measure.
 Most benefits are myth, say experts.